Scope Independent Prescriber Bursary Scheme

 Timelines

-Applications for the 2022 bursary are invited until Tuesday 31st May 2022.
+Applications for the 2023 bursary are invited until midnight Friday 31st May 2024.
+Applications after this time cannot be accepted.

 Entry